carlosedm10/tfg-paper/.vscode/README.md

 ## Getting Started

+1. **Use the Workspace**
+   - Open the personalized vscode-workspace config file that you should open for keeping all smooth 😉
+   - Install all of the recommended extensions
+   - Compile main.tex

-1. **Structure**
+2. **Structure**
    - The cover of the paper is in `cover.tex`
    - The main thesis document is located in `main.tex`
    - Images and figures go in the `images/` directory
    - Bibliography is managed in `bibliography.bib`
-   - If you use too many abreviations, there is the `capitals.tex` file
+   - If you use too many abbreviations, there is the `capitals.tex` file

-2. **Use the Workspace**
-   - There is a personalized vscode-workspace config file that you should open for keeping all smooth 😉

 3. **Version Control**
    - The `.gitignore` file is configured to exclude LaTeX build artifacts